 Not only does Heat Stroke cause the dog to suffer.
 It can cause a series of internal damage to organs and be life-threatening.

 Grass seeds are like little darts and can cause a dog a lot of problems and discomfort especially If they get into the ear canal or up the nose.

 Some dogs (like y Roxy) can be sensitive to grass seeds or pollen dust and suffer skin problems.
 If a dog does suffer from allergies, then look carefully for any of the offending objects and remove the

-If a dog gets a grass seen in the ear nose or eye then it is important that you consult your vet as soon as possible Further info on grass seeds can be read in our article here alternatively read about a dog with grass seed up their nose
+If a dog gets grass seed in the ear, nose or eye, then it is important that you consult your vet as soon as possible Further info on grass seeds can be read in our article here; alternatively, read about a dog with grass seed up their nose.

 Barbecue and picnic scraps

-Alas, our four-legged friends have a great ability to smell out food (over 300 million receptors in the nose and 40 ties better at processing compared to the human that has about 6 million) and once they have sniffed them out they will without a shadow of a doubt try and raid the leftovers.
-It is important to make sure that both you and your friends dispose of leftover carefully especially bones as if they are hewed and splinter in the stomach can cause puncture wounds amongst other things.
-Place them in strong rubbish bags ad put straight I the bin so that annuals (including foxes) cannot get them
+Alas, our four-legged friends have a great ability to smell out food (over 300 million receptors in the nose and 40 ties better at processing compared to the human that has about 6 million), and once they have sniffed them out, they will without a shadow of a doubt try and raid the leftovers.
+It is important to make sure that both you and your friends dispose of leftover carefully, especially bones as if they are hewed, and splinter in the stomach can cause puncture wounds, amongst other things.
+Please place them in strong rubbish bags ad put them straight I the bin so that annuals (including foxes) cannot get them.